2007–08 Temple Owls men's basketball team

 The 2007–08 Temple Owls men's basketball team represented Temple University in the 2007–08 NCAA Division I men's basketball season.
 They were led by head coach Fran Dunphy and played their home games at the Liacouras Center.
 The Owls are members of the Atlantic 10 Conference.

+On December 29, 2007, Temple lost to Florida 86-69 in the Orange Bowl Basketball Classic.

 They finished the season 21–13 and 11–5 in A-10 play.
 They won the 2008 Atlantic 10 men's basketball tournament to receive the conference's automatic bid to the 2008 NCAA Division I men's basketball tournament.
+The Owls were eliminated in the Round of 64 by #5 Michigan State.